2-Day Trip to Athens Greece | Best Sites & Activities

 • Lyceum of Aristotle

-• Museums of Benaki, Byzantine, National Gallery
+• Museums of Benaki, Byzantine, and National Gallery

 The Acropolis of Athens: The Sacred Hill

-Acropolis is the ancient Athenian Citadel, situated in the center of Athens on the elevated ground of the Hill at 156 meters above the sea.
+Acropolis is the ancient Athenian Citadel, situated in the center of Athens on the elevated ground of the Hill at 156 meters above sea.

 Acropolis Hill, the most striking and complete ancient Greek monumental complex still existing, contains the remains of important Classical Greek Temples, Greek and Roman theatres, and other significant buildings.
-For more info on Acropolis see 16 Things to Know before you Visit Acropolis.

 Acropolis Entrances